joyjsmun/Week-2-Project-DeAI-Bootcamp-Q1-2025-Encode-Club/README.md

 - Clean, responsive user interface

 ## Live Demo
-[Insert your deployed application link here]
+[Insert our deployed application link here]

 ## Prerequisites
 Before you begin, ensure you have met the following requirements:

-- Node.js 18.0 or later
+- You have installed Python 3.8 or later.
-- npm (Node package manager)
+- You have installed pip (Python package installer).
-- OpenAI API key or equivalent AI provider key
+- You have set up your OpenAI API key.
-- Git for version control
+- Make sure that the OpenAI API key is stored in an environment variable named exactly OPENAI_API_KEY.

 ## Installation